-As you consider a supplemental essay, remember your content must be compelling.
+As you consider a supplemental essay, remember that your content must be compelling.
 Think about Harvard’s approach to academic excellence and what that means to you.
 It recognizes the value of students who are not only academically exceptional but also meaningfully engaged in their world and open to new experiences.
-Its collegiate atmosphere flourishes based on a dynamic synergy among and between students and faculty.
+Additionally, Harvard’s collegiate atmosphere flourishes based on a dynamic synergy among and between students and faculty.
 It is looking for “students who will be the best educators of one another and their professors– individuals who will inspire those around them during their College years and beyond.”
 Harvard prides itself on its close-knit undergraduate community.
 This emphasis is apparent in the Harvard Houses, where teaching, learning and living go hand-in-hand.
 How might you contribute to this environment?
 Perhaps you’d like to sing in a choir?
 Run a certain club?
 Is there a research program working alongside professors that is of interest to you?
 The key is to demonstrate how you will live in community with others in a positive way.

 Have you traveled or lived in a place or places that made a significant impact on you?
 Keep in mind this includes your local community or anywhere else in the world!
 Here, again, is an opportunity to provide further context for your life-experience.
-Discuss interesting extracurricular, cultural or intellectual experiences and how they impact your perspectives about the world.
+Discuss interesting extracurricular, cultural or intellectual experiences and how they have impacted your perspectives about the world.
 What did you learn from these experiences and what do they reveal about you?
-Think about how you engage with new environments, cultures, and activities.
-How will your experiences enrich the Harvard educational environment?
-This may relate to topics of social responsibility.
+Think about how you engage with both familiar and new environments, cultures, and activities.
+How will your past experiences enrich the Harvard educational environment?

 This question asks you to share something significant about your day-to-day way of being.
 You can discuss just about anything here!
 Although you could approach this essay in a somewhat playful manner, do not be tempted to address a topic for its shock value.
 It’s important that your response is genuine and conveys your personality in an appropriate tone.
-Remember Harvard is looking for students who will be excellent educators, think about how that might relate to the things you’d choose to tell a future roommate situation in particular and the Harvard community in general.
+Remember: Harvard is looking for students who will be excellent educators; think about how that might relate to the things you’d choose to tell a future roommate situation in particular and the Harvard community in general.

 As you compile your list, think about the breadth and depth of content.
 You do not need to include every book you read in the last year.
 Select the ones that best demonstrate your interests/passions or allowed you to explore something novel.
 This list should include the books you are most excited about but also the ones that challenged your way of thinking.
 Each title is a means of interacting with the world of ideas and communicates something significant about you.

 This prompt is not only asking you to detail your thought process but also to consider your values and how you or others impact the world around you/them through actions.
 The focus here is on the fact that there is a “choice” to be made after weighing the options.
 What do “honesty,” “integrity” and “community” mean to you?
 Clearly Harvard holds honesty as the essential building block of community.
 Why do you believe honesty is essential to community?
 How important are shared values in a community?
-If you are writing about your own actions, think about what prompted you to act or prevented you from acting, what did you do, what was the result?
+If you are writing about your own actions, think about what prompted you to act or prevented you from acting: What did you do?
+What was its result?
 If you are writing about someone you observed, discuss his or her choice.
-Why was it significant and what do you think about the behavior?
-Why does that observation resonate with you?
+Why was it significant and what did you think about the behavior?
 In either case, what was at stake based on the decision and what was the impact of the choice that was made?

 Not surprisingly, the applicant pool at Harvard is extremely competitive.
-It received 39,506 undergraduate applications for the class of 2021.
-Only 2,038, or 5.2%, were offered admission and 95% of the students admitted were in the top 10% of their high school class with average SAT scores of 770 in evidence based reading and writing, 775 in math, and an average ACT score of 33.5.
-What is the best way to stand out in this outstanding applicant pool?
-Be you, convey your strengths, and unique identity through your application and essay responses!
+It received 57,786 undergraduate applications for the class of 2025.
+Only 2,320 were offered admission.
+What is the best way to standout in this outstanding applicant pool?
+Be you, convey your strengths, and express unique identity through your application and essay responses!

-There is a great deal to consider.
 Take solace in the fact that Harvard is assessing your overall application in an effort to provide the best fit for you as a student.
 Stay focused and try not to get overwhelmed.
 Make sure to adhere to deadlines as you dedicate yourself to this process.
 Plan appropriately to give yourself the time you need to put forth your best self.
 And remember, this is a two-way street; you need to do your part to convince the admissions committee that you are the best match for Harvard, while also considering what appeals to YOU about the “big H.”